Why I love Halloween games for dance class

 Full disclosure: Even though fall is my favorite season, I’m not the biggest fan of Halloween – I hate horror movies and all things that go bump in the night!
 But I do all know that my dance students eat it up, and over time, I’ve learned to lean into their love the holiday.
 I’ve even started spookify-ing my classes in October, in part by using fun Halloween dance games that keep students learning through play.
-Incorporating some Halloween dance games into your classes can be the perfect way to help students channel their Trick or Treat energy, and even fend off some of the burnout that can start to emerge later in the season.
+Incorporating some Halloween games into your dance classes can be the perfect way to help students channel their Trick or Treat energy, and even fend off some of the burnout that can start to emerge later in the season.
 I find that by mid-October, students are familiar with the usual class routine and Halloween dance games help shake things up and keep class interesting.
 These are by far my students’ favorite seasonal dance games of the year – they ask for them class after class, even well into November!

 Funny (And Functional) Bones